top of page

 WELL-BEING COACH

-Petra has been interested in natural healing and eastern philosophies since she was a teenager.
-She took part in Reiki healing course (stage 1 and 2) in Prague before she moved to the UK.
-After relocating to England in 2012 she studied Body Mapping, loosely based on the Alexander technique, designed specifically for instrumentalists, with Lisa Marsh and other specialists (mainly online from the USA from 2013 until 2019) to understand postural alignment and anatomy in movement for her piano practice and teaching.
+Petra studied Body Mapping, loosely based on the Alexander technique, designed specifically for instrumentalists, with Lisa Marsh and other specialists (mainly online from the USA from 2013 until 2019) to understand postural alignment and anatomy in movement for her piano practice and teaching.

 Her interest in yoga has led her to pursue a DRU Yoga Teacher Training Course in Snowdonia (2015 - 2018) and Petra fully qualified in 2019.
 She further explored meditation and mindfulness as a CPD online, including 8-week Mindfulness Based Cognitive Therapy course with Oxford Mindfulness Centre, followed by the Autogenic training introductory course.